 Your choice will most likely have a major impact on your retirement finances.
 Downsizing to a condominium could free up cash to bolster your savings and might also reduce outlays for property taxes and upkeep.
 Houses age, too, and if you keep the family home, its maintenance needs are likely to increase.
 On the other hand, relocating could boost—or lower—other expenses.
 State income taxes and local property taxes, as well as the overall cost of living, can vary widely by location.

-Stacy Allred, managing director at the Merrill Lynch Wealth Management Center for Family Wealth Dynamics and Governance™, remembers a couple who were trying to decide whether to stay in California or move to Washington State, where their adult children had settled.
+Stacy Allred, managing director and head of Merrill Lynch Wealth Management Center for Family Wealth, remembers a couple who were trying to decide whether to stay in California or move to Washington State, where their adult children had settled.
 The decision became much easier when their accountant mentioned that Washington has no state income tax.
 Nor do six other states—Alaska, Florida, Nevada, South Dakota, Texas and Wyoming—though some impose other levies, such as Washington's state estate tax.

 4. Whose investing style will we follow?